In need of a great drugstore shampoo for oily hair? Look no more!

 I have always loved Aveeno for doing its best with natural ingredients.
 This shampoo is not disappointing since it is a sulfate-free, dye-free, paraben-free formula suitable for all hair types, textures, and colors.

 4. Ethique Shampoo Bar for Oily Hair

 Not the most affordable shampoo but this bar for oily hair has my heart!
 It is a 100% sustainable, ethically sourced product, made from natural and extremely effective ingredients.
 The bar is equivalent to 3 bottles of shampoo (I mean wh…hatttt?), is PH Balanced, and 100% soap-free are all the more reasons to love it.

 But this is not why it is amazing.
 Clearly, this shampoo bar is made with oily hair in mind.
 It features orange, lemon oil, and castor oil as its key ingredients which help get rid of extra oil without stripping the scalp, and vegetarian glycerine that moisturizes the hair without adding additional oil to it.

 And did I mention that your hair will feel a little softer than usual?
 No doubt this has been a game-changer for so many people out there.
 You can check by yourself here.

-Although, string this bar is a little problem because you have to buy a bar holder which I strongly recommend if you want this to last longer.
+Although, stringing this bar is a little problem because you have to buy a bar holder which I strongly recommend if you want this to last longer.
 Ethique has its own plastic-free, vegan, bamboo and sugar cane bar holder but you can buy whatever you like.

-Overall, I’m a fan and I love the idea of a plastic-free world which this brand boasts of.
+Overall, I’m a fan and I love the idea of a plastic-free world, which this brand boasts of.
 And it takes much less water to rinse off since it’s not dense like other shampoos and gets the work done without being too much for the hair.
 It’s safe to say it is one of the best eco-friendly drugstore shampoos for oily hair.